 I always thought the light sandstorm was convenient for us to move out in.
 Later, I was to see an event in the sky that made me wonder if there wasn’t some weather warfare being conducted.
 Note that’s a wild guess, totally unconfirmed on my part, but it still made me wonder.

 The sun went down while we still moving, and somewhere around 10 PM, and in the dark, we crossed the border into Iraq.
 There’s these large berms of sand bulldozed up on the border.
-Our engineers had made roads through them, and it seemed that every ounce of traffic in the world was headed right for those openings.
+Our engineers had made roads through them, and it seemed that every bit of traffic in the world was headed right for those openings.
 In the dark, all we could see were the small red blackout markers of other vehicles.
-We spotted one of the vehicles with the convoy we were with, and stayed focused on it’s black out markers.
+We spotted one of the vehicles with the convoy we were with and stayed focused on its black out markers.
 I remember hoping it was doing the same.

 Somehow, Battle Central made it through the narrow gaps intact, and with no one following the wrong vehicles.
-I didn’t see any MPs directing the traffic, and unless we were staggered and I didn’t know it, I don’t know how we got through without getting tangled with another convoy.
+I didn’t see any MPs directing the traffic and, unless we were staggered and I didn’t know it, I don’t know how we got through without getting tangled with another convoy.

 We traveled for several more hours, and finally stopped for the night about two thirty in

 One thing I’ll never forget is the cooks showed up with boxes of breakfast sandwiches.
 I haven’t a clue when they set up the kitchen, or cooked them.
 For all I know, they cooked them before we left Saudi and just kept them on ice.
 They were just a friend egg, a slice of cheese and ham, and mayo between two pieces of bread.
 I hung the name of First AD sandwiches on them.
-They’ve been a favorite breakfast since, even if my kids did call them “First Eggee Sandwiches” when they were younger.
+They’ve been a favorite breakfast since in my family, even if my kids did call them “First Eggee Sandwiches” when they were younger.

 We drove all day, stopping only to refuel, eat a hasty meal, and then get on our way.
-Only once did we see anything that even remotely look like combat.
+Only once did we see anything that even remotely looked like combat.
 About noon, one of our MLRS systems located a few miles away fired a single missile.
 It arced away and I wondered what that was all about.
 I never did find out.